jjlin526/Twitter-NLTK-ML-Sentiment-Analysis/README.md

-# Twitter NLTK ML Sentiment Analysis - Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn
+# Twitter Sentiment Analysis with NLTK and ML GitHub
-* The machine learning pipeline was developed using Logic Regression, Multinomial Naive Bayes, and SVM classifiers, in addition to Term Frequency-Inverse Document Frequency (TF-IDF), to predict the polarity and subjectivity classifications of Tweets
-* The performance of probabilistic classifiers was assessed using F1 scores, ROC-AUC curves, and confusion matrices
-* The data was preprocessed using Snowball stemming and lemmatization to normalize words to their canonical form
-* Over 30 000 Tweets were scraped using the Twitter API and cross-referenced with a static CSV dataset for accuracy
-* The scraped dataset was serialized into a pickle file to improve future scraping efficiency through de-serialization
-* Visualization of the distribution of polarity and subjectivity values was performed using Kernel Distribution Estimate (KDE) plots and Histograms
+▪ Developed an ML pipeline using Logistic Regression, Multinomial Naive Bayes, Support Vector Machine and TF-IDF ▪ Assessed the classifiers using F1 scores, OVR ROC-AUC curves for multiclass classification and confusion matrices ▪ Preprocessed the data using Snowball stemming and lemmatization to normalize words to their canonical form ▪ Scraped over 50 000 Tweets using the Twitter API and cross-referenced a static CSV dataset for accuracy ▪ Utilized serialization to store the dataset into a character stream resulting in a 95% reduction in re-scraping time